jnk0le/random/pipeline cycle test/README.md

 [both] base address and offset must be available 1 cycle earlier than normally

-[both] load pipelining happens only when targeting the same memory block (bus?) by all loads (e.g. CCM vs SRAM1 on f407)
+[both] load pipelining happens only when targeting the same memory block by all loads (e.g. SRAM1 vs SRAM2 (and CCM) on f407)

 [both] 32bit opcode loads (`ldr.w`, `ldrb.w`) may fail to pipeline correctly if they are not positioned at word aligned boundaries

+[both] 16 bit opcode load after aligned 32bit one could also cause a stall (couldn't reproduce as minimal scenario)

 [both] load instructions can eat following `nop` (`cmp`, `tst` don't work) effectively executing in 1 cycle